mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/Final_Report.md

 The second one is the feature selection.
 Though current features has proper performance, we still want to improved it to the next level.
 We would focus on discovering new features to improve the accuracy, if time allows.

-During the prestation, we learned that the LightBGM might have a better performance than random forest, which is impressive.
+During the presentation, we learned that the LightBGM might have a better performance than random forest, which is impressive.
 Due to time and resource limits, we didn’t try to implement this model.